ibm-cloud-docs/cis/troubleshooting.md

 **Website offline - no cached version**

 1. The server is online, but it is blocking the IBM CIS request.
-2. The origin server is offline and IBM CIS does not have a backup website image (**Always Online** is turned off).
+2. The origin server is offline and IBM CIS does not have a backup website image

 What you can do: